 We and other participants in the healthcare industry are subject to legal proceedings, claims and litigation arising in the ordinary course of our business.
-Descriptions of certain legal proceedings to which we are a party are contained in Note 17 to our unaudited condensed consolidated financial statements included elsewhere in this prospectus and incorporated herein by reference.
+Descriptions of certain legal proceedings to which we are a party are contained in Note 18 to our audited consolidated financial statements included elsewhere in this prospectus and incorporated herein by reference.